NOAA-GFDL/fre-cli/README.md

     - Create new Conda environment
         - conda create -n $envName
     - Run `conda install` on needed dependencies
-        - `conda install -c noaa-gfdl fre-cli` should install the CLI package created from the meta.yaml file located at https://anaconda.org/noaa-gfdl
+        - `conda install noaa-gfdl::fre-cli` should install the CLI package created from the meta.yaml file located at https://anaconda.org/noaa-gfdl
     - setup.py file allows `fre.py` to be ran with `fre` in the command line instead of `python fre.py`
 * Enter commands and follow `--help` messages for guidance
 * Can run directly from any directory, no need to `cd` into `/fre/`